VenturianTome/VenturianTome/src/4.World/PIE_Team.md

 - A meteor once fell outside a city in New Mexico and PIE collected a small egg from inside; there was a beaver and a dinosaur in the egg and the dinosaur \(that sings like Justin Bieber) became PIE's secret weapon \[6:33 / 10:43 - *Johnny Ghost L4D*]
 - PIE has a Peanut Butter Trap \("for Bigfoot and Bigfoot only") \[17:01 - *Johnny Ghost L4D*]
 - They have a paranormal machine gun \[2:16 - *Playable Animatronics 17*]
-- They have a Bubble Trap that they used to hunt Frankenstein in Europe \[11:05 / 12:23 - *Return of JC*]
+- They have a Bubble Trap that they used to hunt Frankenstein in Europe \[11:05 / 12:23 - *Return of Jimmy Casket*]
 - PIE has a piece of equipment called the "Ethereal Lasso" which can be used to restrain ghosts \[6:22 - *Haunted By Delphox*]
 - PIE has expensive equipment that can transmit a message to ghosts \[7:40 - *Haunted By Elmo*]
 - PIE has a division called KITE \(Kitten Intelligence Team Earth) that Nyan Cat is a part of \[9:03 - *Haunted By Elmo*]
 - LemurKing999 is the PIE dispatcher \[0:16 / 1:55 - *Kidnapped by BananaCorp*]
+- Colon carries a Super Monster Zapper Gun on him \[14:03 - *Playable Animatronics 10*]

 ## | Rules
 - \[11:58 - *Johnny Ghost Moving*] The 5 rules/steps of encountering a foreign, animal-like substance are: